Sample-path large deviations for a class of heavy-tailed Markov additive processes

-Under a set of assumptions originating from \cite{kesten1973} and \cite{goldie1991}, we establish our first main technical result, which is that the ``area'' under a typical regeneration cycle, denoted by $\mathfrak R$ (see \eqref{eq: area under first return time} below), has an asymptotic power law.
+Our approach to overcome these challenges is as follows.
+We first proceed to identify a sequence of regeneration times $r_n$, $n\geq 1$ (see \cite{athreya1978}) and split the Markov chain into i.i.d.\ cycles.
+By aggregating the trajectory of $\bar X_n$ over regeneration cycles, we obtain a regenerative process with i.i.d.\ jump distributions and $r_n$, $n\geq1$ as renewals.
+Under a set of assumptions originating from \cite{goldie1991} and \cite{kesten1973}, we establish our first result, Theorem \ref{thm: tail estimates for the area under first return time/regeneration cycle}, which is that the ``area'' under a typical regeneration cycle, denoted by $\mathfrak R$ (see \eqref{eq: area under first return time} below), has an asymptotic power law.
 To be precise, we have

 for some constants $C_-$, $C_+$.
-This is closely related to a result of \cite{collamore2007}, though our argument is different, developed in a two-sided setting and can be extended to more general recursions, cf.\ \cite{chenthesis}.
+This is related to a result of \cite{collamore2007} for the case where $X_n\geq 0$.
+Our argument is different, developed in a two-sided setting, and can be extended to more general recursions, cf.\ \cite{chenthesis}.